MaxeeH2003/Passman/README.md

 ## Security

-Passman uses custom encryption scheme to encrypt and store your data on the local machine.
-The encryption key is derived from your credentials, which is hashed using a custom encryption algorithm which spits out messed up string, so every credential will follow a different encryption pattern based on its length.
-Passman does not store your login password or any other sensitive information , everything is stored in your local system!.
+Passman uses a custom encryption scheme to encrypt and store your data on the local machine.
+The encryption key is derived from your credentials, which is hashed using a custom encryption algorithm that spits out messed up string, so every credential will follow a different encryption pattern based on its length.
+Passman does not store your login password or any other sensitive information, everything is stored in your local system!

 ## Contributing